John-OK/bird_app/README.md

 # Overview

-Bird Confirm was designed to help novice and experienced birders confirm the identification of birds they see in the field.
+HelloBirdie was designed to help novice and experienced birders confirm the identification of birds they see in the field.
 It displays a map of the user's location and shows whether the bird they think they have identified (and entered in the search field) has been seen within 100 km of them by plotting all sightings of that bird on the map.
 Further confirmation is provided by the ability to play the bird's call/song and offering links to images of the bird.

 # Usage